ovotech/genesys-web-messaging-tester/packages/genesys-web-messaging-tester/README.md

   convo.sendText('hi');

-  await convo.waitForResponseContaining(
+  await convo.waitForResponseWithTextContaining(
     'Can we ask you some questions about your experience today?', );

   convo.sendText('Yes');

-  await convo.waitForResponseContaining('Thank you!
+  await convo.waitForResponseWithTextContaining('Thank you!
 Now for the next question...');

   session.close();
 })().catch((e) => {